h-livv/citehop/docs/USAGE.md

 ### Models

 Ollama tags on this box plus FreeToken weights (default Vault `freetoken/`).
-Citehop will not download a model.
+CiteHop will not download a model.
 There is no Gemini/OpenAI (or other cloud LLM) backend.

 | Control | What it does |